 - No email contact can be made with clients without prior consent.

 - Consent needs to be explicit and informed.

 - Once consent is received it can only be used for that specific reason.

 - Personal data including email addresses can only be held and processed for as long as is necessary for a specific purpose.
 This requires determining how long archived emails need to be kept.

 6. How Can Visitors/Users Withdraw Consent?

 Data subjects must have an easy mechanism to withdraw consent at any time.
-For instance, if someone has provided consent to track them across multiple website using a unique identifier for advertising purposes, they must have the ability to opt out of such tracking easily and quickly.
-Use of visitor privacy settings or a dashboard that can be accessed easily from a website menu or standalone link is an example.
+For instance, if someone has provided consent to track them across multiple websites using a unique identifier for advertising purposes, they must have the ability to opt out of such tracking easily and quickly.
+Use of visitor privacy settings or a dashboard that can be accessed easily from a website menu or stand-alone link is an example.
 Similarly, using a simple unsubscribe link conspicuously placed in the body of the email to unsubscribe to receiving newsletters is yet another example.
 Once the data subject has opted out, all personal data they have provided must be discarded, unless there is another legitimate reason for storing the data.